mayankchauhan4/Custom_Named_Entity_Recognition/README.md

 Jammu & kashmir - J & K

 Open the CSV and look for this exmaple.
-If your entity have a alias name you have to set 'yes' in CONDITIONAL_ALIAS Column.
+If your entity have a alias name you have to set 'yes' in CONDITIONAL_ALIAS Column else 'no'.